 Why the Uzaki-chan Season 2 release date is in Fall 2022

-The biggest issue is that the anime has almost caught up with manga.
+When the first season came out, the biggest issue at the time was that the anime had almost caught up with manga.
 Fortunately, there will be enough manga chapters available by mid-2022, although it’s possible the second season could rely on more anime original content to fill in the gap.